amcelroy/bitterly/README.md

 This is a piece of my first Rust project and thought others in the embedded space might benefit.

+## Testing
+This library uses `no_std`.
+To test on a PC, do the following:
+1. `rustup target list`
+2. Find the target architecture you want to test on.
+For example, macOS should be x86_64-apple-darwin.
+3. run `cargo test --target x86_64-apple-darwin`.
+Replace `x86_64-apple-darwin`
+with your systems triplet.

 ## Concepts

 ###Backing Registers